Merchant Account FAQ

 Applications will take at least 5 business days to be approved.
 That said, please review all aspects of the application for accuracy in order to prevent any delays with account approval.

-Q: Why would a fraud alert verification call occur on my merchant application and why would CardConnect need to call me to verify information?
+Q: Why would a fraud alert verification call occur on my merchant application and why would Fiserv need to call me to verify information?

 A fraud alert verification call will occur if the signer of the merchant application places a phone number on their Experian credit report where they want to be contacted if a company is verifying any personal information.
 This number could be a home, mobile or work number.

-If a verification is needed, then CardConnect will call the signer of the account directly with the number on their Experian report (can be updated at anytime).
-If CardConnect is unable to speak with the signer, then they will leave a message with their call back number.
-Noting that due to security and compliance reasons, CardConnect agents are not permitted to share their direct contact information with anyone but the signer.
+If a verification is needed, then Fiserv will call the signer of the account directly with the number on their Experian report (can be updated at anytime).
+If Fiserv is unable to speak with the signer, then they will leave a message with their call back number.
+Noting that due to security and compliance reasons, Fiserv agents are not permitted to share their direct contact information with anyone but the signer.
 However, they can schedule another time to call if that would be preferred.
 If that is needed then please update your GiveSmart representative.

 Special Note: With calling the number on the Experian report, it is a way to assure that they are speaking to the signer and not calling a requested number that could belong to someone possibly trying to commit fraud.